Skewb: Mechanism

 The Skewb's pieces are divided into subgroups and have several constraints.
 The eight corners are split into two groups—the four corners attached to the central four-armed spider and the four "floating" corners that can be removed from the mechanism easily.
 These corners cannot be interchanged i.e. in a single group of four corners, their relative positions are unchanged.
 A floating corner can be distinguished by squishing down when applying pressure to the corner.
 The centers only have two possible orientations, seen by scrambling a Skewb-like puzzle where the center orientation is visible (such as the Skewb Diamond or Skewb Ultimate), or by disassembling the puzzle.

 Records

-The world record for single solve is 0.75 seconds, set by Carter Kucala of the United States at Going Fast in Grandview 2024.
+The world record for single solve is 0.73 seconds, set by Vojtěch Grohmann of the Czech Republic at Głuszyca Open 2026.

 The world record for average of 5 solves (excluding fastest and slowest) is 1.37 seconds, set by Ignacy Samselski of Poland at Cube Factory League Justynów 2025, with times of 1.22, 1.43, (1.16), 1.46, and (2.93) seconds.